 When a test requirement differs from the corresponding minimum requirement, then the Test Tolerance applied for the test is non-zero.
 The Test Tolerance for the test and the explanation of how the minimum requirement has been relaxed by the Test Tolerance are given in annex C.

+Unless otherwise stated, the Test Tolerances in annex C apply to the Test System for testing BS that supports NR or NR with NB-IoT operation in NR in-band.

 <Next change>

 4.1.2.1 General